ben0/ben0.github.io/_posts/2020-12-09-Metasploit-CTF-December-2020.md

 ![alt text](https://ben0.github.io/assets/images//9009_strace.PNG "System trace")

-The notable system calls here are `umask` which sets the file creation mask, then `openat` to get a file descriptor with the flags 'O_WRONLY | O_CREAT', write only or create if the file doesn't exist, then we see a few `write` calls with logging information followed by a `close` on the file descriptor.
+The notable system calls here are `umask` which sets the file creation mask, then `openat` to get a file descriptor with the flags `O_WRONLY | O_CREAT`, write only or create if the file doesn't exist, then we see a few `write` calls with logging information followed by a `close` on the file descriptor.

 As the binary is running as root, it's effectively an arbitrary write, the contents include the username and password which we control, great!
 Here I tried to write to `/etc/passwd` or `/etc/shadow` but I couldn't get the format correct, this is where I decided to get a root shell instead :-)